Clinical Psychology Program

 Additional information on the clinical program can be found in the program handbook

 Throughout their training, students participate in research in order to develop a firm understanding of the research methods used to study the critical problems that face clinical psychologists.
-Faculty research laboratories engage in research that spans a variety of areas important in understanding brain functioning and behavior across both laboratory and applied settings.
+Faculty research labs engage in research that spans a variety of areas important in understanding brain functioning and behavior across both laboratory and applied settings.

 Graduate students work closely with faculty members to advance their own research interests.
 Students also have the opportunity to participate in grant writing, publish research, and present at professional conferences.
-Learn more about their clinical research.

 Graduate students take courses that are oriented to introducing them to the conceptual foundations of psychology and to psychopathology, assessment, and treatment.
 Thus, the graduate program in clinical psychology at Auburn University stresses the importance of a strong empirical basis for applied clinical work.
 Students also participate in a number of campus and community-based practicum positions to gain clinical training.
 In this way, the program maintains a commitment to the scientist- practitioner model for graduate education in clinical psychology.

 The teaching of psychology is a key aspect of the program’s doctoral training.
 Graduate students have opportunities to serve as graduate teaching assistants for faculty-led courses or as instructors of record for their own courses.
-Additionally, students participate in coursework designed to promote their professional development in teaching.

 Informed by the above training philosophy and model, the program is designed to have all students obtain the following competencies :